 A quirky, low-budget, genre-bending hit on the festival circuit, adapted from a short story by country-noir author Joe R. Lansdale, “Bubba Ho-tep” had a fleeting theatrical run last year.
-But this DVD packed with supplemental material should give it wide exposure among B-movie fans, guaranteeing a long afterlife.
+But this DVD packed with supplemental material — including two feature-length audio commentaries, four featurettes and a production scrapbook — should give it wide exposure among B-movie fans, guaranteeing a long afterlife.

 In this twisted horror/comedy/drama hybrid, an aging, oversexed Elvis wastes away in a convalescent home until an East Texas mummy named Bubba Ho-tep comes to claim the souls of the patients there.
 Elvis joins with a wheelchair-using patient named Jack Kennedy to find a new purpose as they protect the turf they once despised but now call home.